Layr-Labs/eigenlayer-contracts/docs/core/RewardsCoordinator.md

 * Emits an `OperatorAVSSplitBipsSet` event

 *Requirements*:
-* Caller MUST BE the operator
+* Caller MUST be authorized, either as the operator itself or an admin/appointee (see [`PermissionController.md`](../permissions/PermissionController.md))
 * Split MUST BE <= 10,000 bips (100%)
 * Current `block.timestamp` MUST BE greater than current `operatorSplit.activatedAt`.
   * Any pending split must have already completed prior to setting a new split.